 // Returns: { greeting: "Hola", farewell: "Adiós", message: "Bienvenido a nuestra plataforma" }

-This is ideal for chat applications, user comments, and other real-time content that needs translation.
+This is particularly useful for real-time content like chat messages, user comments, and other dynamic data.

 To add this MCP server to Claude Code, run this command in your terminal: